alanng10/class-lang/Docue/Article/Word/a.md

 Word "access" has meaning that is access entity.

+Word "owner" has meaning that is owner entity.

 Word "host" has meaning that is site hold.

 Word "peer" has meaning that is co op.